Tesla coil: Health issues

-The high-voltage radio frequency (RF) discharges from the output terminal of a Tesla coil pose a unique hazard not found in other high-voltage equipment: when passed through the body they often do not cause the painful sensation and muscle contraction of electric shock, as lower frequency AC or DC currents do.
-The nervous system is insensitive to currents with frequencies over 10 – 20 kHz.
+The high-voltage radio frequency (RF) discharges from the output terminal of a Tesla coil pose a unique hazard not found in other high-voltage equipment: when passed through the body, they often do not cause the painful sensation and muscle contraction of electric shock, as lower frequency currents do.
+The nervous system is insensitive to currents with frequencies over 10–20 kHz.
 It is thought that the reason for this is that a certain minimum number of ions must be driven across a nerve cell's membrane by the imposed voltage to trigger the nerve cell to depolarize and transmit an impulse.
 At radio frequencies, there is insufficient time during a half-cycle for enough ions to cross the membrane before the alternating voltage reverses.
 The danger is that since no pain is felt, experimenters often assume the currents are harmless.
 Teachers and hobbyists demonstrating small Tesla coils often impress their audience by touching the high-voltage terminal or allowing the streamer arcs to pass through their body.

 If the arcs from the high-voltage terminal strike the bare skin, they can cause deep-seated burns called RF burns.
 This is often avoided by allowing the arcs to strike a piece of metal held in the hand, or a thimble on a finger, instead.
 The current passes from the metal into the person's hand through a wide enough surface area to avoid causing burns.
 Often no sensation is felt, or just a warmth or tingling.